simon-donike/SISR-RS-SRGAN/docs/training.md

 ## Data module construction

 `select_dataset(config)` decides which dataset pair to use and wraps them in a `LightningDataModule`.
+With the bundled setup the selector instantiates `ExampleDataset` by default—perfect for smoke tests after downloading the sample data.
+Custom datasets can be registered by adding new branches to the selector (see [Data](data.md)).
 The module inherits batch sizes, worker counts, and prefetching parameters from the configuration and prints a summary including dataset size.

 ## Logging setup